 At the center of the Summa of Theology, the reader finds a broad analysis of the motives and purposes of human action.
 But the analysis remains incomplete until Thomas takes up the incarnation, narrated life, and memorial sacraments of the Christ.
 Incarnation is the pedagogical principle that makes moral formation possible.
 It also justifies the teaching of Christian theology, not least in a summa.
 This course will read selected questions from Thomas's Summa.
 It will seek to understand the logic of divine teaching that explains God's choice to become incarnate, the events of Jesus's life, and the legacy of sacramental scenes of instruction.
 It will then ask how this logic was already at work in Thomas's description of moral life, perhaps especially in his treatments of the passions, the succession of laws, and vocation to a way of life.
-Note: Course has additional hour to be arranged.

-Open to BTI Students: Yes
+Open to BTI Students: No

 Jointly offered as Religion 2455

 |Program Requirement||Area / Category / Art / Designation|

 |MDiv Distribution Category/ies||

 |MDiv Art(s) of Ministry||None|